-- No tobacco / cigarette advertising. - Nothing overtly sexual / religious / political etc. - Nothing that would offend the spectators or indeed other teams, event sponsors etc. (accepting on the latter point there may be some degree of competition e.g., Visa with one team and MasterCard with another etc.) - No advertising is permitted that is considered by WL to be detrimental to the positive image of the game.

-Additionally, in U20 events no alcohol related advertising.
+- No tobacco / cigarette advertising. - Nothing overtly sexual / religious / political etc. - Nothing that would offend the spectators or indeed other teams, event sponsors etc. (accepting on the latter point there may be some degree of competition e.g., Visa with one team and MasterCard with another etc.) - No advertising is permitted that is considered by WL to be detrimental to the positive image of the game. - Additionally, in U20 events no alcohol related advertising.

 A maximum of four (4) sponsor logos may be displayed on the body or playing uniform.
-None of which may exceed 40cmsq.
+The combined total of all logos must not exceed 160cmsq.
 A suitable ratio of sponsors and team national color exposure must be utilized.
 Team uniform layouts will be provided to WL for approval at least three months prior to the event.
 WL reserve the right to require a change to the uniform if the above constraints are not met.